Apply for FoodShare

 These flyers provide the helpful information on the website in an easy-to-read, printable format to share.
 Learn more about Emergency FoodShare benefits, how to apply and information about the Women, Infants and Children (WIC) program with the flyers below, available in English, Spanish, Hmong and Burmese.

-The HEROES Act will support and improve FoodShare benefits.
 As more families lose work, they should still be able to put food on the table.
 Add your name and send Congress a message today!